chrischow/wordle_solver/README.md

 Overall, that's 17 "best" words by 5 strategies by 2,315 solution words for a total of **196,775 games of Wordle**.

+From here on out, I will refer to the combination of ranking algorithms and decision rules as just **ranking algorithms/algos** for simplicity, since the ranking algorithms are primarily responsible for progress in the game.

 ### Metrics
 We now jump ahead to the proposed metrics before discussing the simulation results.
-To allow other authors to make comparisons to the strategies tested, I identified three metrics to measure every strategy (seed word + ranking algo + decision rules):
+To allow other authors to make comparisons to the strategies tested, I identified three metrics to measure every strategy (seed word + ranking algo):

 1. Average number of steps taken to reach a solution
 2. Solution success rate